Your Startup's 2 Million Users Are Worthless

 Korea's top department stores generate 52% revenue from VIPs (40+ age).
 Golf memberships average $200K.
 E-commerce: 40-60 demo has higher AOV than Gen Z. Stop chasing vanity metrics.
 Target paying customers, not fundable numbers.

-Also available on 애당초 4개의 시선 (Ethan Cho: Four Lenses on Everything) on Substack.
+This article is part of VentureOracle's owned insight archive and was also published on 애당초 4개의 시선 (Ethan Cho: Four Lenses on Everything) via Substack.

-Read on Substack →Your Startup's 2 Million Users Are Worthless
+Read Full Article on Substack →# Your Startup's 2 Million Users Are Worthless

 Korea's top department stores reveal a brutal truth: 52% of revenue comes from VIPs in the 40+ age demographic.
 Golf club memberships average $200,000 (peak: $2.2M).
 E-commerce data shows 40-60 year-olds have higher AOV than Gen Z.